 However, when car manufacturers decided decades ago that driverless cars were the future; they needed to come up with a way to control the throttle without using the human foot.

 These early systems were the most troublesome.
 Sometimes automotive consumers become lab rats in the experiments of car makers.
+Of course, that's just a jaded opinion from a master technician's point of view.

 As we edge closer to street legal driverless cars you'll find electric steering, brakes that apply themselves and lane departure warning devices that automatically correct the car's path.
 The question is, has the reliability of the technology caught up with the dream of a car that drives by itself?